Annette Malapally, M.Sc.

 exchange semester at Universidad de Guadalajara, Mexico

-Malapally, A., & Bruckmüller, S. (2022).
+Malapally, A. & Bruckmüller, S. (2022).
 Unequal tweets?
 Tweets about Black disadvantage are more common, and more likely to be passed on, than tweets about White privilege.
-17th International Conference on Language and Social Psychology, Hong Kong (Online conference).
+Paper presented at the International Conference on Language and Social Psychology, Hong Kong (online)